Age and health concerns about Joe Biden: 2021–2022

 In November 2021, Politico reported on a recent poll showing that American voters had "increasing doubts about the health and mental fitness of President Joe Biden".
 The poll showed that 48% of voters disagreed with the assertion that Biden was mentally fit.
 The report noted that voters' perceptions of Biden's physical and mental health had shifted dramatically since late 2020.

 At the 2022 White House Easter Egg Roll, Biden was interrupted and directed away from reporters by a White House staffer dressed as the Easter Bunny.
 Video of the Easter Bunny incident went viral; it was viewed more than five million times.
 "Why is the Easter Bunny directing the President of the United States?", Republican senator Josh Hawley's press secretary Abigail Marone asked on Twitter.

-In June 2022, David Axelrod, a former senior advisor to President Barack Obama (under whom Biden served as vice president) told The New York Times that, "The presidency is a monstrously taxing job and the stark reality is the president would be closer to 90 than 80 at the end of a second term, and that would be a major issue."
+The possibility of a 2024 Biden re-election bid led David Axelrod, a former senior advisor to President Barack Obama, to make the following comments to The New York Times in June 2022: "The presidency is a monstrously taxing job and the stark reality is the president would be closer to 90 than 80 at the end of a second term, and that would be a major issue."

 Biden fell off his bicycle near his beach house in Delaware on June 18, 2022.

 In the summer of 2022, a New York Times–Siena College poll found that 61% of Democratic voters wanted someone other than Biden to be the 2024 presidential nominee, citing his age as the main concern.
 Biden's aides dismissed age-related concerns as politically motivated attacks by Republicans.

 As early as 2022, Democratic political consultant James Carville, Mark Leibovich of The Atlantic, Michelle Goldberg, Maureen Dowd and Ezra Klein of The New York Times, and The Economist opined that Biden should not run for re-election.

 At a July 2022 event, Biden read instructions from his teleprompter aloud.
 He said, "It is noteworthy that the percentage of women who register to vote and cast a ballot is consistently higher than the percentage of the men who do so—end of quote, repeat the line.
 Women are not without electoral and, or, political—let me be precise: not and, or—or political power".
+The blunder led social media users to question Biden's mental fitness.